lorecioni/autocomplete.js/README.md

-Ajax Search
+Search Autocomplete
 ===========

-Search interface with word hints based on Ajax calls.
+Search interface with word hints autocomplete.

-Every word has an occurrency attribute that explain how many times it has been searched.
-Results are ordered by occurrency (desc) and by value (asc).
 Dataset to be expanded.